aakashdeshpande/cs733/README.md

 Repository must be added to the src folder of the golang workspace.

+Leveldb package for Golang must be imported.
+This can be done using the following command: go get github.com/syndtr/goleveldb/leveldb

 1] Assignment 1 : File Versioning system

 	a] server.go